netobserv/network-observability-operator/docs/FlowCollector.md

         <td><b>cacheActiveTimeout</b></td>
         <td>string</td>
         <td>
-          cacheActiveTimeout is the max period during which the reporter will aggregate flows before sending Increasing `cacheMaxFlows` and `cacheActiveTimeout` can decrease the network traffic overhead and the CPU load, however you can expect higher memory consumption and an increased latency in the flow collection.<br/>
+          cacheActiveTimeout is the max period during which the reporter will aggregate flows before sending.
+Increasing `cacheMaxFlows` and `cacheActiveTimeout` can decrease the network traffic overhead and the CPU load, however you can expect higher memory consumption and an increased latency in the flow collection.<br/>
           <br/>
             <i>Default</i>: 5s<br/>
         </td>